AuDigitalHealth/ci-medicare-records/pages/_includes/profiles.md

 # {{ page.title }}
-The [profiles](http://hl7.org/fhir/STU3/profiling.html) listed below are defined as part of this implementation guide.
-HL7 Australia base profiles referenced by this implementation guide can be found in [Australian Base Implementation Guide [HL7AUF3B2]](index.html#HL7FHIR3).
+The profiles listed below are defined as part of this implementation guide.
+These profiles make reference to profiles published by HL7 Australia in the [Australian Base Implementation Guide v0.9.3](http://hl7.org.au/fhir/2018Sep/index.html).

 ###  Australian Immunisation Register record

-Profiles that define the representation of vaccination information from the Australian Immunisation Register:

 <table class="list" width="100%">
   <tbody>